Eric Bandholz, Founder, Beardbrand

 Interview by Nathan Chan, feature article reprinted from Foundr Magazine, by Nick Allen

-ATTENTION: We’re excited to announce that Eric Bandholz has partnered with Foundr to teach our newest course, Blow Up Your Brand: The Complete Content Marketing Playbook.
-Get on the Free VIP Waitlist now to be notified when we launch!
+ATTENTION: We’re excited to announce that Eric Bandholz has partnered with Foundr to teach our course, Blow Up Your Brand: The Complete Content Marketing Playbook.
+Get on the Free VIP Waitlist now to be notified when we open enrollment!

 - What drove Bandholz from his career as a financial advisor